Tax Credits Pages

 Child and Dependent Care Tax Credit

 There are certain cases where you may claim a credit on family-related expenses if you are working, in school, or are in the process of looking for a job.
 Depending on the particulars of the situation, you may reduce your tax by claiming the Child and Dependent Care Tax Credit on your federal income tax return for any expenses related to payments made to someone to care for a child under age 13, a qualifying spouse, or a dependent.
+This is generally applied towards daycare or babysitting payments you make to a company or individual for their services.

 Adoption Tax Credit

-The Adoption Tax Credit is designed to help parents with the expenses involved in adopting a qualified child.
+The Adoption Tax Credit is designed to help parents with the expenses involved in adopting a qualifying child.
 An eligible child is any child under 18 or a child with special needs that lacks the ability to care for him or herself.
 The maximum available Adoption Tax Credit amount could be up to $16,000.

 Credit for the Elderly and Disabled